 Edgar Mitchell, who walked on the moon, turned his scientific curiosity into more than 40 years of research into Eastern philosophy, parapsychology and the formation of the Institute of Noetic Sciences after he had a transcendent moment in outer space.

 Ervin Laszlo has become a favorite author of mine on his views of the Akashic Field.
-[MORE TO COME ON THAT, AND TALBOT’S HOLOGRAPHIC UNIVERSE, and MCTAGGART’S FIELD]
+[MORE TO COME ON THAT, AND MICHAEL TALBOT’S HOLOGRAPHIC UNIVERSE, and LYNN McTAGGART’S FIELD]

-Physicist Sir Roger Penrose, in collaboration with Stuart Hameroff, has taken the concept of the field of awareness one step further with a theory that encompasses the wave-collapse function that so puzzles quantum physicists, by giving (and my interpretation here is simplistic), the universe of consciousness a method for choosing a result, based on evolving qualia values.
-[MORE ON HAMEROFF/PENROSE TO COME]
+Physicist Sir Roger Penrose, in collaboration with Stuart Hameroff, has taken the concept of the field of awareness a step further with a theory that encompasses the wave-collapse function, by giving (and my interpretation here is simplistic), the universe of consciousness a method for choosing a result, based on evolving qualia values.
+[See my conversation with Stuart Hameroff here.]

 The Theory of Everything in Sum

-In my innocent outlook, as a non-scientist and a non-philosopher, I see my own theory of the universe evolving day-by-day as this: our bodies and all matter are at the base… our emotions and vibrations are connectors to other bodies and matter… and underlying it all is a field of conscious awareness that supports us.
+In my innocent outlook, as a non-scientist and a non-philosopher, I see my own theory of the universe evolving as this: 1) our bodies and all matter are at the base, 2) our emotions and vibrations are connectors to other bodies and matter, 3) and underlying it all is a field of conscious awareness that supports us.

 But… talking in an isolation chamber is not useful for anyone.
 What do you think?
-What is your theory about the theories of everything?
+What is your theory about the “everything”?
 Share your thoughts in the Reply section below.
-We’re going to get this discussion moving further in 2015!

 — Mikki Morrissette